UoE-BIO3092/BIO3092/README.md

 # Welcome to the UoE BIO3092 Workshop pages

-Here you will find ..
+Here you will find links to the module workshops.

 ### Workshops